DouglasDwyer/geese/README.md

 In Geese, a system is a struct with internal state and a collection of associated event handlers.
 Systems can raise events and react to events raised by other systems.
-Systems may also declare dependencies on other systems, which allow them to immutably borrow those systems during event processing.
+Systems may also declare dependencies on other systems, which allow them to borrow those systems during event processing.
 Geese automatically loads all system dependencies.
 Any struct can act as an event type, and any struct that implements `GeeseSystem` can act as a system type.